What are QR codes?

 How many Smartphones are there currently ?

 Globally, there are more mobile phones in the world than TVs and PCs combined.
 Not all of them can access the internet, but this changing rapidly.
-Mobile technology is changing the way we interact, and QR codes takes this interaction to another level.
+Mobile technology is changing the way we interact.

 Where do QR codes come from?